10 Dec 2 Seas Agency’s Virtual Office: An Innovative Way to Sell Foreign Rights

 We’re also big fans of Gmail (used as a basis for our 2 Seas addresses), Google Drive (great for sharing documents, spreadsheets, etc. with collaborators), Google Hangouts, and Google Voice, which lets you choose a number that you can connect to your Gmail account and cell phone.
 When a caller leaves a message, Google Voice sends you a transcript by email and a link to play the voice message.
-The transcripts in English are surprisingly accurate, however when it comes to French, Dutch and other languages, the service still has a lot to improve.
+The transcripts in English are surprisingly accurate, however when it comes to French, Dutch and other languages, the service still has a lot to improve (late 2019).

 Virtual office tool #7: Mailchimp (monthly newsletter)

 We use MailChimp, which provides a plethora of newsletter prototypes, stores previous newsletters which you can easily copy and paste, and enables you to upload images very easily.
 It syncs with Highrise, so it pulls our contacts directly from our database.
 Additionally it allows you to track the open and click-through rates.